laravel/docs/upgrade.md

 If you choose to use Laravel's new [email verification services](/docs/{{version}}/verification), you will need to add additional scaffolding to your application.
 First, add the `VerificationController` to your application: [App\Http\Controllers\Auth\VerificationController](https://github.com/laravel/laravel/blob/master/app/Http/Controllers/Auth/VerificationController.php).

-You will then need to modify your `App\User` model to implement the `MustVerifyEmail` contract:
+You will also need to modify your `App\User` model to implement the `MustVerifyEmail` contract:

     <?php